 Medical Treatment Decisions: The patient has the right to:

-- Expect the Hospital to respond to the patient’s requests for service within its capacity, and to provide evaluation, service, or referral based on the urgency of the patient’s care needs.
+- Expect EMH staff to respond to the patient’s requests for service within its capacity, and to provide evaluation, service, or referral based on the urgency of the patient’s care needs.

 - Change physician(s) and/or any member of the healthcare team, if the facility is able to accommodate your request.